Leaf-Agriculture/docs/docs/field_boundaries_endpoints.md

 ### `GET /fields`
 Gets a paged list of Fields.
 It is possible to filter the results by passing some query parameters.
-They are listed below.

 - `leafUserId`, only matches files from this user (string).
-- `operationtype`, one of the following values: `harvested`, `planted`, `applied`, `other` (string).
-- `operationProvider`, filter by the provider.
-Currently we support the following providers: `CNHI`, `JohnDeere`, `Trimble` and `ClimateFieldView` (string).
-- `operationCrop`, provider's identifier crop id.
-Requires `operationProvider` (string).
-- `operationVariety` provider's identifier variety name/code.
-Requires `operationProvider`.
-- `operationStartTime`, as ISO 8601 date to filter by the operation's start time.
-- `operationEndTime`, as ISO 8601 date to filter by the operation's end time.

-If some operation parameter is passed, then the response will include the entry `"files"`, otherwise such entry won't be present.

-You can also pass some parameters used exclusively for paging through results.
-They are:

 - `page`, an integer specifying the page being fetched
 - `size`, an integer specifying the size of the page

+These last two parameters are used exclusively for paging through results.

 #### Response
 A JSON array containing Fields.